masonroyal/adopt-a-dog/README.md

-# Adopt A Dog Fetch FE Take Home Challeng
+# Adopt A Dog Fetch FE Take Home Challenge
 ## Info
 A deployed version can be found at: